hydrodynamicstability/statquotes/README.md

   - W. Edwards Deming (1986)

-  - Foreword to *Statstical Method from the Viewpoint of Quality Control* by Walter A. Shewhart (New York:  Dover).
+  - Foreword to the reprint of *Statstical Method from the Viewpoint of Quality Control* by Walter A. Shewhart (New York:  Dover).

 ## Confidence intervals